 For years, interior design celebrated clean lines, polished finishes, and that “just out of the box” perfection.
-But lately, design has taken a softer and authentic turn — and honestly, I’m here for it.
+But lately, design has taken a softer and more authentic turn — and honestly, I’m here for it.
 Everywhere I look, there’s a renewed love for things that feel human.
 A hand-thrown vase that’s a little uneven.
 A meticulously carved wooden chair.
 Wall finishes that show brushstrokes.
-Top me, these aren’t flaws — they’re fingerprints of creativity.
+To me, these aren’t flaws — they’re fingerprints of creativity.

-What’s Driving Handmade Design?
+What’s Driving Handmade Home Decor?

 So, what’s behind this wave of handmade and an increased focus on craftsmanship?